-The Expo area of Hopin is the exhibitor hall of digital vendor booths at your event.
+The Expo area of Hopin is the exhibitor hall of digital Expo booths at your event.
 For organizers, an Expo area is a huge asset to your event.

-Attendees can visit your Expo area and learn about relevant products and resources from your vendors and sponsors.
+Attendees can visit your Expo area and learn about relevant products and resources from your Exhibitors and sponsors.

 Each booth at your event can contain pre-recorded or live video, branded content, Website and Twitter links, special offers, salespeople on live camera, and customized button CTAs.

-Organizers create booths at the event and if a vendor wants a change to their booth, they’ll have to ask the organizer to apply the changes.
+Organizers create booths at the event and if an Exhibitor wants a change to their booth, they’ll have to ask the organizer to apply the changes.

 How to create a booth

-To create a vendor booth, follow these steps:
+To create an Expo booth, follow these steps:

 Sign in to your Hopin account, go to your Organization, and choose your event.